C2SM/git-course/Markdowns/Exercise_2.md

 From now on, we do all modifications of the schedules directly via Jupyter Notebooks.
    * On the start page go to folder *~/Exercise_2/work/conference_planning*
    * Open *schedule_day1*
-   * Add more information to the schedule, i.e. a planned talk or lunch
+   * Add more information to the schedule, i.e., a planned talk or lunch

 **Do not forget to save your modifications before coming back!**